ils94/LNPay-Backend/README.md

 - The `main_worker.py` script should be run alongside the Flask server to continuously update invoice statuses unless you are relying solely on webhooks.
 - The database (`invoices.sqlite`) is created automatically if it does not exist when running `main.py`.
 - Secure your `.env` file and restrict database access in production.

+### 8. Test It Yourself

+You can download [sampleSiteLNPay](https://github.com/ils94/sampleSiteLNPay) to test the capabilities of the backend.
+Simply download both **LNPay-Backend** and **sampleSiteLNPay**, run both servers, and test them by sending small amounts of Bitcoin.

 ## Troubleshooting